dotnwat/beals-conjecture/README.md

                 print "counterexample found:", a, x, b, y, c, z
 ```

-It may cost a few seconds to pre-compute all of the `c^z` values for a very large search space, but since we get to amatorize that cost across the all points in the space we effectively reduce the cost of the search by a factor proportional to the size of the `c^z` space!
+It may cost a few seconds to pre-compute all of the `c^z` values for a very large search space, but since we get to amortize that cost across the all points in the space we effectively reduce the cost of the search by a factor proportional to the size of the `c^z` space!

 ### Optimization 4